nhsconnect/FHIR-NRLS-API/pages/overview/overview_concepts.md

 ### Actors ###

 The <b>NRLS</b> is acting as a registry with the repository function carried out by so-called <b>Providers</b>.
-Providers are systems external to the NRLS that expose records for retrieval via metadata or so-called Pointers that are stored in the NRLS.
+Providers are systems external to the NRLS that expose records for retrieval.
+Pointers are created by Providers to signpost a record that is intended to be exposed for retrieval.

 <b>Pointers</b> are really at the core of the NRLS.
 The NRLS can be thought of as a collection of Pointers.
 Each Pointer describes how to retrieve a particular record from the Provider’s system or repository.
 It is key to the success of the NRLS that Pointers are accurate.
 It is the responsibility of Providers to create and manage Pointers on the NRLS in order to maintain this accuracy.